timbru31/SilkSpawnersShopAddon/README.md

 ## Permissions
-(Fallback to OPs, if no permissions system is found) Both permissions are included in the silkspawners.* wildcard permission.
+(Fallback to OPs, if no permissions system is found) All permissions are included in the silkspawners.* wildcard permission.

 | Permission node | Description |
 |:----------:|:----------:|